INSaFLU/docker/README.md

 	## create an user, in other terminal or you can use 'screen' in previous steps
 	$ docker exec -it insaflu-server create-user

-Now, you can go to a web explorer and link to the address "127.0.0.1:<port defined in .env>"
+Now, you can go to a web explorer and link to the address "127.0.0.1:<port defined in .env>".
+Default port is 8080

 To stop: